cartheur/hp1600a/README.md

 The HP 1600A Logic State Analyzer is designed to aid in the analyses of digital system which depend on sequences of logic states to control their operation.
 The 1600A provides a functional display of `one`s and `zero`s in a tabular format of logic states with up to 16 variables in a digital system -- up to 32 variables may be displayed when a Model [1607A](https://github.com/cartheur/hp1607a) Logic State Analyzer is used with the 1600A in `bus` mode.

+Here is a tabular-format sample of the data flowing through the _ideal_ algorithm:

 ![1600a](/images/lsa_loganim.gif)

 ### Links